 The Connecticut Commission on Human Rights and Opportunities is responsible for administering and enforcing these laws.

 Federal Laws Against Employment Discrimination

 Numerous federal laws contain similar protections against employment discrimination.
-These include:

 - Equal Pay Act of 1963 (EPA), which protects men and women who perform substantially equal work in the same establishment from sex-based wage discrimination;